IwanTen/L5-website/docs/copyleft.md

 Love2d installation instructions have been adapted from the [Love2d wiki: Getting Started](https://www.love2d.org/wiki/Getting_Started), GNU Free Documentation License 1.3.

-L5 is currently created and led by [Lee Tusman](https://leetusman.com/).
+L5 is currently initiated and currently led by [Lee Tusman](https://leetusman.com/).
 Contributors are welcomed.

 [Mercury Blob](https://www.dafont.com/mercury-blob.font) by Matt Perkins.
 This website is built using [Material for Mkdocs](https://mrkeo.github.io/).